airbrake/airbrake-ios/README.markdown

 5. Add the following code to the very beginning of your application:didFinishLaunchingWithOptions:
     - code executed before this line will not be monitored for exceptions and crashes

-    `[HTNotifier sharedNotifierWithAPIKey:@"<# api key #>" environmentName:@"<# environment #>"];`
+    `[HTNotifier startNotifierWithAPIKey:@"<# api key #>"
+                         environmentName:@"<# environment #>"];`

 #Testing

 To test that the notifier is working inside your application, a simple test method is provided.
+This method creates a notice named [HTNotice selectorThatDoesNotExist]; with a sample backtrace and other appropriate fields.
 Add the following code to the very beginning of your application:didFinishLaunchingWithOptions:

-    HTNotifier *notifier = [HTNotifier sharedNotifierWithAPIKey:@"<# api key #>" environmentName:@"<# environment #>"];
+    [HTNotifier startNotifierWithAPIKey:@"<# api key #>"
+                        environmentName:@"<# environment #>"];
-    [notifier writeTestNotice];
+    [[HTNotifier sharedNotifier] writeTestNotice];

 That notice will be picked up by the notifier and reported just like a normal notice.

 #Implementing the HTNotifierDelegate Protocol

-The HTNotifierDelegate protocol allows you to respond to actions going on inside the notifier as well as provide runtime customizations
+The HTNotifierDelegate protocol allows you to respond to actions going on inside the notifier as well as provide runtime customizations.

-The -notifierWillDisplayAlert and -notifierDidDismissAlert methods let your application respond to alert actions.
-These methods should be handled just like -applicationWillResignActive: and -applicationDidBecomeActive:.

-These methods are documented in the HTNotifierDelegate header file.
+All of the delegate methods in the HTNotifierDelegate protocol are documented in the HTNotifier header file.
+Here are just a few of those methods:

 MyAppDelegate.h